cyberark/cpm/README.md

 ### Example Playbook

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Example playbook to show how to call the CPM main playbook with several parameters:

+    ---
     - hosts: localhost
       connection: local
       tasks: